atomjump/loop-server/README.md

 2. **pass**
    Your AtomJump Loop password
 3. **uniqueFeedbackId**
    The particular forum to view.
-Note: include 'ajps_' at the start of this string for x.atomjump.com forums.
 4. **from_id**
    There is a limit of 2000 records per request.
 To download more, include the 'id' of the last record, from the previous download request, in this field.